 As a bonus, having a camping stove and special snacks can even make an emergency situation feel more like an adventure, which can really help kids not focus on the negative situation at hand.

 Having an emergency preparedness plan for your family is an excellent way to ensure better moods and survival outcomes.
 And while no one really wants to think of their families in an emergency situation, not having a plan only puts everyone at greater risk for harm.

 A Free Printable Emergency Preparedness Workbook

-If you loved my tips for making an emergency preparedness plan for family, why not grab this new Family Emergency Preparedness Workbook.
+If you loved my tips for making an emergency preparedness plan for your family, why not grab this Family Emergency Preparedness Workbook.
 Simply join my newsletter.
 You’ll receive this as well as a number of free printables in a resources library for parents.